entropic-dev/boltzmann/docs/content/reference/02-handlers.md

 The remote IP address of the HTTP request sender.
 Drawn from [`request.socket.remoteAddress`], falling back to `request.remoteAddress`.
-This value only represents the immediate connecting socket IP address, so if the application is served through a CDN or other reverse proxy (like nginx) the remote address will refer to that host instead of the originating client.
+This value only represents the immediate connecting socket IP address, so if the application is served through a CDN or other reverse proxy (like nginx) the remote address refers to that host instead of the originating client.

 **Example use:**